IngvarsV/ECCSD-Graphene/README.md

 There are two main programs, built on the same codebase:

 - The monolayer program in ```src/monolayer/``` which contains code for simulating simple monolayer graphene,
-- The bilayer program in ```src/bilayer/``` which contains the CUDA supported simulation code of twister bilayer graphene.
+- The bilayer program in ```src/bilayer/``` which contains the CUDA supported simulation code of twisted bilayer graphene.

 ## Changelog